-The purpose of this document is to provide some guidance specifically for the HVGD sector in relation to anti-money laundering and countering the financing of terrorism ("AML/CFT").
-This document should be read in conjunction both with the Code 2019 ("the Code") and the main body of the AML/CFT Handbook ("the Handbook").
-It should be noted that although guidance is not law, it is persuasive.
-Where a person follows guidance this would tend to indicate compliance with the legislative provisions, and vice versa.
+The purpose of this document is to provide some guidance specifically for the HVGD sector in relation to AML/CFT.
+This document should be read in conjunction both the Code and the main body of the AML/CFT Handbook ("the Handbook").